Trees

 Claims of damage caused by a tree

-If you believe that your property has subsidence damage due to the trees owned or managed by us, or you are concerned about potential damage, you are advised to contact your property insurer or Neighbourhood Housing in the first so that you can discuss your concerns and agree an action.
-If you need to make a claim for damages against the council, alleging that a tree owned or managed by us is causing subsidence damage, then you are required to submit an independent report to the council insurance department.
+If you believe your property has subsidence damage due to the trees owned or managed by us, or you are concerned about potential damage, contact your property insurer or Neighbourhood Housing.
+You can then discuss your concerns and agree an action.
+If you need to make a claim for damages against the council, alleging that a tree owned or managed by us is causing subsidence damage, submit an independent report to the council insurance department.

-Urban Forestry will not enter any dialogue with a claimant and will only take direction from our own insurance section.
+Urban Forestry will not enter any dialogue with a claimant.
+They will only take direction from our own insurance section.

 Vandalism to trees

 We will investigate reports of vandalism and use enforcement to prosecute.
-Vandalism includes damage to newly planted trees and any unauthorised pruning, felling or similar work to mature trees.
+Vandalism includes damage to newly planted trees.
+Any unauthorised pruning, felling or similar work to mature trees is also vandalism.

 If you see someone who may be removing trees without consent, report this to us on -